-“Indulgence” means a filling up, gratification, satiety.
+“Indulgence” conveys a filling up, gratification, or satiety.
 It is the process of indulging in or procuring the satisfaction of certain desires or needs.
 The flesh is of no value to remedy the indulgence of the flesh.
 Asceticism has no value in conquering the flesh.
 Asceticism treats the body as an enemy.
 God’s view is that the body is an instrument of godliness.
 Self-chosen acts of self-sacrifice will not overcome the flesh.

 Denial arouses desire; grace counteracts the flesh.

-Whenever we become dynamic in our spirituality, the Devil uses religion as a counter punch.
+Whenever we become dynamic in our spirituality, the devil uses religion as a counterpunch.
 Severity to the body is evidence of specious piety.
 Asceticism is utterly hopeless in checking the indulgences of the flesh.
 We cannot control the flesh by rules.

 The cross is the only answer.
 True spirituality accepts the crucifixion of the flesh by the cross.
 We please God by accepting his evaluation of human nature and depend wholly on grace.

 We should beware of legalistic piety.
-Those who go around looking pious are liable to lie about other things too!
+Those who look pious are liable to lie about other things too!
 We can appear to others as godly, but at the same time, sin can rage inwardly.
 Anger, vengeance, and resentment inside can fill our minds, and no one can know it.
 We cannot regulate the internal by externals.
 The only way we can conquer the inward life is by the life that Christ gives.

 Asceticism invades God’s providence and cannot control the flesh.
 The flesh merely goes underground and manifests itself in pride.
 The flesh cannot please God; that is why he dealt with it so radically at the cross.
-God does not want us to pander to the flesh but to accept its crucifixion.
+God does not want us to pander to the flesh but accept its crucifixion.
 We are to walk in the fact of the cross provided by grace.

-All of these errors have one thing in common–they lose sight of Christ!
+These errors have one thing in common–they lose sight of Christ!